 In a large bowl, combine the flour, sugar, baking powder, and salt.
 Add the remaining ingredients and combine using a whisk or an electric mixer until the batter is smooth.
 Pour the batter into mini muffin/cupcake tin, filling to ¾ full only.

-Bake the cupcakes or about 13- 15 minutes or until a cake tester or toothpick inserted in the centre of the cake comes out clean.
+Bake cupcakes for about 13- 15 minutes or until a cake tester or toothpick inserted in the centre of the cake comes out clean.

 While the cupcakes are baking, begin to prepare the rest of the craft.